semasuka/blog/about.md

 This blog is built with [Jekyll](https://jekyllrb.com "Jekyll") and customized using [this](https://github.com/mmistakes/jekyll-theme-basically-basic) theme, I have tweaked it with my styling.
 If you wish to use this blog as a template to create your blog or contribute to this project, fork it on my GitHub profile [here](https://github.com/semasuka/blog).

 All of the content on this site is FREE with no ads for the benefit of the community.
-Please do not reproduce the entire content (or very substantial portions) of any article without asking first.
+Do not reproduce the entire content (or very substantial portions) of any article without asking first!

 # Contact the author